Gene A. Cretz: Diplomatic postings

 Gene Cretz previously served in key diplomatic posts in Israel, Egypt and Syria.
 In addition to these postings, he has also been stationed in Pakistan, India, China, and in Washington D.C.
-Cretz was Christopher Stevens' immediate predecessor as U.S. Ambassador to Libya.
+Cretz was Christopher Stevens' immediate predecessor as U.S. ambassador to Libya.
 Prior to assuming his post in Libya, he was a Deputy Assistant Secretary of State for Near Eastern Affairs.

-Before this, he was the first U.S. Ambassador to Libya since 1972, after being nominated in July 2007 by President Bush.
+Before this, he was the first U.S. ambassador to Libya since 1972, after being nominated in July 2007 by President Bush.
 His nomination was confirmed by the US Senate on November 21, 2008.
-He was sworn-in as U.S. Ambassador to Libya by Secretary of State Condoleezza Rice on December 17, 2008, at the State Department.
+He was sworn in as U.S. ambassador to Libya by Secretary of State Condoleezza Rice on December 17, 2008, at the State Department.
 He arrived in Libya on December 27, 2008.
 Cretz speaks several languages, including Arabic, Dari, Urdu, and Chinese.
 President Barack Obama nominated him for the post to Ghana in April 2012.
-He was sworn-in as the U.S. Ambassador to Ghana by Secretary of State Hillary Rodham Clinton on September 11, 2012.
+He was sworn in as the U.S. ambassador to Ghana by Secretary of State Hillary Rodham Clinton on September 11, 2012.
 He presented his credentials on October 8, 2012, and served until June 26, 2015.

-From 2015 to 2019, Mr. Cretz was one of two representatives for the Director of the Multinational Force & Observers (MFO).
+From 2015 to 2019, Cretz was one of two representatives for the director of the Multinational Force & Observers (MFO).
 During this assignment, he resided in Tel Aviv, Israel.

-Ambassador Cretz returned to the Washington, DC, area in 2019.
+Ambassador Cretz returned to the Washington, D.C., area in 2019.